Innocent Spouse | Injured Spouse | IRS TAX DEBT HELP

 It’s important to note here that an IRS levy is a legal seizure of your assets to use towards a taxpayer’s outstanding tax debt.
 They’re different from a tax lien, as an IRS lien is a hold on assets, while a tax levy will actually take them away from the taxpayer.

 What Actions Does the IRS First Take Before a Notice of Levy is Issued?

 Typically, there are procedures the IRS will follow before resorting to sending a notice of levy.
 They go as follows.
 First the IRS has assessed your account, decided that you have a certain amount owed, and then they will send you a notice that demands immediate payment.
 This is a tax bill the agency expects to be paid upon being received.
 If the taxpayer neglects to pay the amount demanded, then the IRS will send a final notice of intent to levy accompanied by a notice of your right to hearing.
 The IRS must also include an explanation for the issuing of the tax levy, the process in which the levy happens, and the alternatives the taxpayer has when dealing with enforcement.
 These documents are released thirty days prior to the tax levy being ordered, allowing the taxpayer a month to respond promptly.
 These ‘before’ notices will be sent via certified mail and or delivered at the address the IRS has on file.
 In some cases, the IRS will hand deliver the notice to the taxpayer.

 When Will a Levy Be Issued?

 To put it simply, when the IRS computer (ACS) has enough noncompliance information, the Automated Collection System (ACS).
 This means that the taxpayer has not paid their taxes nor have they taken the proper steps to make arrangements in doing so.
-The IRS will then take enforcement action and issue a tax levy against assets you own or that others do (for instance your wages given by your employer).
+The IRS will then take enforcement action and issue a tax levy against assets you own or that others do.

 What Can a Levy Be Issued Against?